 You May Like: Normal child and IVF or Surrogacy born baby

-Some parents have reported that their child too young to disclose the truth, as they are unable to understand biology.
+Some parents have reported that their child is too young to disclose the truth, as they are unable to understand biology.

 They thought early disclosure might negatively affect the emotional health of their child.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

 His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.